The Standard School Broadcast: History

 The Standard School Broadcast began in October 1928 and was first heard in 72 schools via the NBC Pacific Network.
-Predating the comparable CBS Radio series The American School of the Air, it was the oldest educational radio program in the United States.
+It predated the comparable CBS Radio series, The American School of the Air.
+Some sources label it "the oldest educational radio program in the United States", though in the spring of 1924, Chicago's WLS (AM) began airing "The Little Red Schoolhouse Hour", or the "Little Red Schoolhouse of the Air" educational program, considered as the nation's first school of the air.

 The series presented hundreds of topics including the science of music, music as drama, and non-classical forms including jazz and folk.
 Guests ranged from Dorothy Warenskjold to Louis Armstrong.
 It evolved from a simple lecture program accompanied by a string trio into a program that combined concert hall, stage and documentary, with a symphony orchestra conducted by Carmen Dragon and a cast of professional performers.

 The Standard School Broadcast was a companion to the classical music radio program, The Standard Hour.
 Both were sponsored by Standard Oil of California.
 The Standard School Broadcast ran on NBC radio and, later, in syndication on the West Coast.

 A 1943 brochure shows that the programs were carried on KPO in San Francisco, KFI in Los Angeles, KMJ in Fresno, KGW in Portland, Oregon, KOMO in Seattle, Washington, KHQ in Spokane, Washington, KMED in Medford, Oregon, KDYL in Salt Lake City, Utah, KTAR in Phoenix, Arizona, KGLU in Safford, Arizona, KVOA in Tucson, Arizona, and KYUM in Yuma, Arizona, on Thursday at 10 a.m.
 Pacific time and 11 a.m.
 Mountain time.
 At that time, Carl Kalesch was the music director for the programs and John Grover was the announcer.

 The theme music for The Standard School Broadcast, as well as The Standard Hour, was "This Hour Is Yours".
 The theme was composed by Julius Haug, a violinist in the San Francisco Symphony Orchestra.

 "It was simple theme music, 45 seconds long," wrote radio historian John Dunning, "and listeners who loved it and requested 'the entire piece' were surprised when told there was no more."

 For many years, the broadcasts originated from NBC's largest radio studio in San Francisco. in the building which housed the network's KPO (later renamed KNBC and then KNBR).

 Besides John Grover, announcers for the broadcasts included Hale Sparks and Fred Jorgenson.
 Many of the programs were preserved on transcription discs or magnetic tape.